xiaoxiae/videos/17-ab/SCRIPT.md

 Now we can simply remove the leftover leaf and... yikes, that doesn't look healthy.

-It seems that removing this key broke the condition on the number of children, with node having less than $a$, so let's fix it.
+It seems that removing this key broke the condition on the number of children, with this node having less than $a$, so let's fix it.
 Since the problem node has at least one adjacent node, we can do one of two things:

 a) either merge the two nodes or,